 The story of the Tavern — and of Dillsburg — began in 1742, over thirty years before the founding of our nation.
-That’s when Matthew Dill and his young family, of Monaghan County, Ireland, received a land grant of 504 acres and set about establishing a wilderness settlement.
-By 1750, Dill’s Gap, as it came to be known, boasted a log tavern and the beginnings of our community.
+That’s when Matthew Dill and his young family from Monaghan County, Ireland, received a land grant of 504 acres and set about establishing a wilderness settlement.
+By 1750, Dill’s Gap (as it came to be known) boasted a log tavern and the beginnings of our community.

-Dill’s Tavern and Plantation has come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.
+Dill’s Tavern has come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.

-In 1794, John Dill, grandson of Matthew, built the stone building that still stands today as the core of Dill’s Tavern and Plantation.
-Additions were added by subsequent owners in 1800 and 1819 to make the building pictured here.
-In 2002, NYCHAPS acquired the 200-year-old Dill’s Tavern through the generosity of Charles and Lucille Vogelsong.
+In 1794, John Dill, grandson of Matthew, built the stone structure that still stands today as the core of Dill’s Tavern.
+Additions were added by subsequent owners to make the building pictured here, the largest of which was made in 1800 when Maryland farmer and tavern owner Leonard Eichelberger bought the property from Dill.
+The Eichelberger family doubled the size of the structure, making the tavern double as their residence.
+Under Leonard Eichelberger’s direction, the distillery, wagon-making, and wheelwright businesses flourished.
+In 2001, NYCHAPS acquired the 200-year-old Dill’s Tavern through the generosity of Charles and Lucille Vogelsong.
 The restoration of this historical treasure has been a challenge and a labor of love.

-Dill’s Tavern and its beautiful historic plantation are available for rental.
-To learn more about booking an event at Dill’s Tavern, visit www.dillstavernweddings.com.
+Dill’s Tavern and its beautiful historic grounds are available for rental.
+Book this venue.